thai-language.comInternet resource

 low-class

-One of the classes of consonants in Thai (along with mid- and high-), used in the tone rules to determine the spoken tone of a syllable.
+One of the classes of consonants in Thai (along with mid- and high-), used in the tone rules to determine the lexical tone of a syllable.
 Syllables that begin with a low-class consonant are pronounced with a middle tone in live syllables with no tone marker.
 In dead syllables without a tone marker, the falling tone is indicated for long vowels and the high tone is indicated if the vowel is short.
 The first and second tone markers indicate the falling and high tones, respectively; the third and fourth tone markers are never used.

 low tone